 Before signing up for any bank account, it’s important to understand the terms and conditions.
 With share certificates — and CDs across the board — there’s typically a penalty for early withdrawal.
 By pulling money out of your share certificate (or CD) before it matures, you’ll likely forfeit some of the interest you’ve earned.
 Consequences for early withdrawals vary from one credit union to the next and sometimes vary within a single credit union for share certificates with different term lengths.

 As long as the credit union you’ve chosen is federally insured by the National Credit Union Administration, the money you’ve deposited in your share certificate will be safe.
 In the event that the credit union shuts down, you’ll still walk away with your savings.
 Just keep in mind that there’s a $250,000 threshold for single ownership accounts.
 Larger amounts won’t be automatically insured.

 Here are five credit unions that offer the best nationally available 1-year CD rates today.
-They each pay more than three times the national average.
+They each pay more than 2.5 times the national average.

 Best 1-year credit union CD rates

 - State Department Federal Credit Union: 2.73% APY